Link your organisation’s strategic objectives with your HR team and improve your business’ overall performance

 Eligibility for the HR Consultant apprenticeship

 Apprentices must meet the following criteria:

-- You will ideally be in a managerial position or have at least 18-24 months experience in HR, talent resourcing and people development
+- Typically, you’ll be in a managerial position or have at least 3 years’ experience in HR, talent resourcing and people development

 What is an apprenticeship?

 An apprenticeship is a combination of a full-time job with training.
 The apprentice’s working time will be split 80/20.
 80% of their working time will be spent with you, carrying out their day-to-day responsibilities.
 20% of their time will be ‘off-the-job’ and spent working towards their apprenticeship qualification.

 What counts as off-the-job training and how is the 20% measured?

 Off-the-job training includes:

 - Work spent on their reflective journal – for Arch it’s Hive Learning

 At Arch we have a 20% off-the-job tracker that the apprentice, their Learning & Development Coach and line manager monitor.